Transhuma/sigma-planner/README.md

 Adding new building component:

-- Create the component mesh, set origin and unrwap UVs.
+- Create the component mesh, it has to be named Code_anything, for example B2_Adjusted or simply B2_.
 - Create a Highlight parameter in all the materials and set it to highlight the component.
 (1 to highlight, 0 to not, 0 default)
 - Create a new blueprint based on Placeable (or copy an existing one)
 - Import the mesh and add it to the blueprint.
-- Edit the ID, Category and Title default values of Placeable.
+- Edit the ID, Category and Title, IsTemplate default values of Placeable.
 - Move the Capture camera to a sutable position.
 This camera is used to render previews of the component.
 - Override and define the GetHighlightables function (inherited Placeable).
 - Add Snap components, for each add some snappable Placeables in the Allowed Components property.
-- If this blueprint is a group of building components, it has to spawn each individual component separately, override the Event Place definition.
+- In the Placeable blueprint, add this new component blueprint to the TemplateReference.
 - In the GameMode class (GM), add this component blueprint's class into the Placeables array.
 - Add Snaps for this component to other components to which it should be snappable.